-To identify the relevant price path (if any), the Authority must first identify whether current prices recover prudent and efficient costs.
+As noted in the Draft Report, to identify the relevant price path (if any), the Authority must first identify whether current prices recover prudent and efficient costs.
 To do so, given changes to tariff structure, the Authority has compared current revenues with revenues arising from cost-reflective tariffs, if implemented (see Volume 1).
 The Authority has calculated these current revenues using the relevant 2010-11 prices, current irrigation WAE and the five-year average (irrigation only) water use during 2006-11 (see Table 6.4).

-For this scheme, current prices are below the level required to recover prudent and efficient costs (Table 6.4).
+For this scheme in the Draft Report, current prices are below the level required to recover prudent and efficient costs (Table 6.4).